mindspore-ai/docs/docs/lite/docs/source_en/advanced/quantization.md

 Fixed bit weight quantization supports fixed bit quantization between 1 and 16, and users can adjust the parameters of weight quantization according to the model and their own needs.

-The general form of the mixed bit weights quantization conversion command is:
+The general form of the mixed bit quantization conversion command is:

 ```bash
 ./converter_lite --fmk=ModelType --modelFile=ModelFilePath --outputFile=ConvertedModelPath --configFile=/mindspore/lite/tools/converter/quantizer/config/fixed_bit_weight_quant.cfg
 ```

-The fixed bit weights quantization configuration profile is shown below:
+The fixed bit quantization configuration profile is shown below:

 ```ini
 [common_quant_param]